How to identify the implications of genetic disorders

 2. Insoluble macromolecules accumulate in lysosome vacuoles.
 An example is lysosomal storage diseases (deficient lysosomal enzymes)

-3. Final product abscence.
+3. Metabolic block and low amount of end product.
 An example is in albinism (lack of tyrosinase causes deficient melanin)

 4. Destruction of tissues.
 An example is in lung emphysema (deficient inhibitory action of α-1 antitrypsin on neutrophil elastase)

-5. Drug-induced hemolytic anemia (deficient Glucose 6 Phosphate Dehydrogenase G6PD)
+5. Drug-induced hemolytic anemia by primaquine (in Glucose 6 Phosphate Dehydrogenase G6PD deficiency).

 Receptors and transport system defects result in the followings: